shoedrip-unbound/dogars/readme.md

 Known bugs
 ==========

-- After a while, Showdown automatically closes the connection if it has not been used to transmit data, and a lot of the features rely on this.

 - Database backup every hour, and preserves every previous backups, just in case.
+Wait that's not a bug.